cerebralnomad/Recipe-Scribe/README.md

 After saving use File>New or Ctrl+n to clear the entry boxes for the creation of another recipe.
 Program help can be found in the Menu

+## Dark Mode
+The program will default to light mode.
+To switch to dark mode, select Use Dark Mode from the config menu and choose yes.
+Restart the program for the change to take effect.

 ## Notes
 Now supporting light and dark modes.
 Change to dark mode using the config menu and restart the application.